Handheld game console: Game Boy Pocket

-The Game Boy Pocket is a redesigned version of the original Game Boy having the same features.
+The Game Boy Pocket was a redesigned version of the original Game Boy having the same features.
 It was released in 1996.
-Notably, this variation is smaller and lighter.
-It comes in seven different colors; red, yellow, green, black, clear, silver, blue, and pink.
-It has space for two AAA batteries, which provide approximately 10 hours of game play.
+Notably, this variation was smaller and lighter.
+It came in seven different colors: red, yellow, green, blue, pink, black, silver and transparent.
+It was powered by two AAA batteries, which provided approximately 10 hours of gameplay.
 The screen was changed to a true black-and-white display, rather than the "pea soup" monochromatic display of the original Game Boy.
-Although, like its predecessor, the Game Boy Pocket has no backlight to allow play in a darkened area, it did notably improve visibility and pixel response-time (mostly eliminating ghosting).
+Although, like its predecessor, the Game Boy Pocket had no backlight to allow play in a darkened area, it did notably improve visibility and pixel response-time (mostly eliminating ghosting).

 The first model of the Game Boy Pocket did not have an LED to show battery levels, but the feature was added due to public demand.
 The Game Boy Pocket was not a new software platform and played the same software as the original Game Boy model.

 Game.com

-The Game.com (pronounced in TV commercials as "game com", not "game dot com", and not capitalized in marketing material) is a handheld game console released by Tiger Electronics in September 1997.
+The Game.com was a handheld game console released by Tiger Electronics in September 1997.
 It featured many new ideas for handheld consoles and was aimed at an older target audience, sporting PDA-style features and functions such as a touch screen and stylus.
-However, Tiger hoped it would also challenge Nintendo's Game Boy and gain a following among younger gamers too.
-Unlike other handheld game consoles, the first game.com consoles included two slots for game cartridges, which would not happen again until the Tapwave Zodiac, the DS and DS Lite, and could be connected to a 14.4 kbit/s modem.
-Later models had only a single cartridge slot.